QEIIMC Campus - Stakeholder Consultations

 Contractor Parking Limitations

 Parking on Campus is extremely limited.
-Contractors are encouraged to find alternate methods of accessing the Campus, or alternative parking arrangements.
-Contractor parking is strictly restricted to the multi-deck only.
-Any contractor parking must be discussed with the QEIIMC Parking Department.
+Parking is prohibited for all contractors on site.
+Any contractor parking must be discussed with the Trust and QEIIMC Parking Department.

 Traffic Management Plans

 A Traffic Management Plan, designed by a traffic engineer is required.
 This plan should include pedestrian management and considered detours.
-Consultation with Main Roads and Councils (if required) should be undertaken before the document is presented to the QEIIMC Trust.
-Parking Department.
+Consultation with Main Roads and Councils (if required) should be undertaken before the document is presented to the Trust and QEIIMC Parking Department.

 Site Compounds and Lay Down Areas

-Request for laydown areas for builders' compounds or materials will need to be approved by the QEIIMC Trust Parking Department.
-Consideration should be taken to access and remediation of areas.
-Areas that utilise car park spaces will only be considered in extinuating circumstanses, noting that there is a charge for using these areas.
+Request for laydown areas for builders' compounds, site office, materials and waste will need to be approved by the Trust & QEIIMC Parking Department prior to any committment being made to contractors.
+Consideration must be given to access and remediation of areas.
+Areas that utilise car park spaces will only be considered in extenuating circumstances, noting that there is a charge for using these areas.
+Deliveries to Campus are restricted to the hours between 6pm and 6am.
+Any deliveries outside of this will require Trust approval.

 Disruption to Roads, Paths and Car Parks